Written in collaboration with Okefenokee Protection Alliance

 Annually over 400,000 visitors from all over the world come to enjoy its cypress swamps, upland pine forest, wet and dry prairies, and winding waterways.

 Trail Ridge, the geologic formation that forms the eastern boundary of the Okefenokee swamp in Georgia, has long been a target of the titanium mining industry.
 In the 1990s, the DuPont corporation attempted to mine a vast swath of land along the refuge boundary — a proposal that faced near-universal opposition.
 Because the project threatened to impair the function of the swamp, as well as its famed wildlife habitat, then Interior Secretary Bruce Babbitt declared that mining “should never happen,” and has no place next to what he called a “very uncommon swamp.”

 Extensive public outcry and government opposition led DuPont to abandon the project and donate much of the property for permanent protection.

 Yet, in 2019, Twin Pines Minerals submitted an application to the US Army Corps of Engineers to operate on 2,414 acres, adjacent to the refuge boundary.
 As a result of strong citizen opposition, they were forced to withdraw that application.

 But Twin Pines Minerals didn’t give up.

-This multiphase project would first impact nearly 500 acres of wetlands along the Trail Ridge.
+This project would first impact the wetlands along the Trail Ridge.

 This area of the Trail Ridge barrier consists of semi-permeable soils that allow for water storage and circulation within the swamp.
 Should mining damage these soils, the US Fish and Wildlife Service and US Environmental Protection Agency anticipate that “permanent” and “unacceptable” damage could befall the Okefenokee Swamp.